ballerina-platform/ballerina-distribution/examples/grpc-service-jwt-auth/grpc_service_jwt_auth.md

    ::: code grpc_service_jwt_auth.bal :::

-Setting up the service is the same as setting up the unary RPC service with additional configurations.
-You can refer to the [gRPC service - Simple RPC](/learn/by-example/grpc-service-simple/) to implement the service used below.
+Setting up the service is the same as setting up the simple RPC service with additional configurations.
+For information on implementing the service, see [gRPC service - Simple RPC](/learn/by-example/grpc-service-simple/).

 Run the service by executing the command below.